emrex-eu/demos/Using_the_Norwegian_EMP_to_test_your_EMC.md

 ![Architecture](images/image201.png)

-Click the link “Log in using Feide” and you will be redirected to the Feide login page where you will click the button “Feide test users” or search for the affiliation “Service Provider”.
+Click the link “Log in using Feide” and you will be redirected to the Feide login page where you will click the button “Feide service providers” or search for the affiliation “Feide service providers”.

 ![Architecture](images/image202.png)